firecrow/vertebrae-lang/README.md

 ```

 ### core
-This directory handles all central actions like instantiating `head` objects for when a new list of cells is being sent to a `head` object, and associating an `operator` with that `head`. `closure` objects are also mahnaged here.
+This directory handles all central actions like instantiating `head` objects for when a new list of cells is being sent to a `head` object, and associating an `operator` with that `head`. `closure` objects are also managed here.

 ### operator
 The operator directory contains all the operators that can be assigned to heads to handle the cells sent to them.
 These are broken out into individual operations using a struct convention.